herbfunkstank/django-cookbook/README.md

 I created this just to demonstrate what I can do:

-Add recipes to your cookbook through superuser login to admin interface
+### Created Middleware to handle 403 errors

+Replaced index and detail functions with class-based-generic-views

+Added frontend forms for adding and editing recipes to cookbook for users.

+Updated render_to_response to render shortcut - DRY.

+Created userauth to extend django.contrib.auth and provide user management.

+Added staticfiles and HTML5 Boiler.

+De-coupled URLconf and templates for best practice - DRY.

+Database import with 3 German recipes: import.json

 Database backup with banana pancakes and hummus recipes: backup.json

-Database import with 3 German recipes: import.json

 Setup local_settings.py to hold local development environment settings for best practice.

-De-coupled URLconf and templates for best practice - DRY.

-Added staticfiles and HTML5 Boiler.

-Created userauth to extend django.contrib.auth and provide user management.

-Updated render_to_response to render shortcut - DRY.

-Added frontend forms for adding and editing recipes to cookbook for users.
+Add recipes to your cookbook through superuser login to admin interface